 Although the case for breastfeeding can easily be made from observable science, many religions also contribute to the topic of breastfeeding.
 The Quran, for instance, strongly encourages Islamic women to breastfeed at least two years.
-During my first year of motherhood, I realized that although I had been a Christian my whole life, I'd never really looked at the Christian Scriptures to understand how God views motherhood.
-My ideas up to that point had been shaped by the climate and culture in my peer group and the church I grew up in.
-Most of what I had heard emphasized was the importance of discipline, parental authority and training even young babies to be submissive to their parents.
+During my (Carolyn's) first year of motherhood, I realized that although I had been a Christian my whole life, I'd never really looked at the Christian Scriptures to understand how God views motherhood.
+My ideas up to that point had been shaped by the culture in my peer group and the church I grew up in.
+Most of what I had heard emphasized was the importance of discipline, parental authority, and training even young babies to be submissive to their parents.
 Deep in my soul I started to question whether these ideas were a true reflection of God's heart for mothers and babies.
 As I searched the Bible cover to cover for references to motherhood, I was very surprised to find breastfeeding referenced 26 times, in addition to many references to mothers caring for their young children in ways that didn't bear any resemblance to the values I had heard emphasized.
 Here are some of the passages that changed my perspective:

 “Rejoice with Jerusalem and be glad for her,